-Existing studies~\cite{mehri2020usr,liu2023gpteval} based on Topical-Chat and Persona-Chat have extensively studied evaluaors on four dimensions: \textit{naturalness}, \textit{coherence}, \textit{engagingness} and \textit{groundedness}.
-However, we find that evaluators based on LLMs are more likely to make mistakes in correlated evaluation dimensions after preliminary experimental analysis.
-Therefore, we select \textit{coherence}, \textit{relevance}, \textit{consistency} and \textit{fluency} not tested before as evaluation dimensions for DSTC7-ADV and KdConv-ADV.
-This also illustrates the one-sidedness of previous studies.
-The definition of each evaluation dimension is defined as follows. \begin{itemize}[leftmargin=*] \item \textbf{Fluency} refers to the fluency and grammatical correctness of responses. \item \textbf{Coherence} refers to the logical and semantic coherence between responses and previous context. \item \textbf{Relevance} refers to the degree to response is connected or relevant to a particular topic, question, or situation of previous context. \item \textbf{Consistency} refers to the logical and factual consistency between responses and previous context, facts also include external commonsense knowledge. \end{itemize}
+Existing studies~\cite{mehri2020usr,liu2023gpteval} based on Topical-Chat and Persona-Chat have extensively studied evaluators on four dimensions: \textit{naturalness}, \textit{coherence}, \textit{engagingness} and \textit{groundedness}.
+We select \textit{coherence}, \textit{relevance}, \textit{consistency} and \textit{fluency} not tested before as evaluation dimensions for DSTC7-ADV and KdConv-ADV, and find that evaluators based on LLMs are more likely to make mistakes in correlated evaluation dimensions after preliminary experimental analysis.
+The definition of each evaluation dimension is defined as follows: \begin{itemize}[leftmargin=*] \item \textbf{Fluency} refers to the fluency and grammatical correctness of responses. \item \textbf{Coherence} refers to the logical and semantic coherence between responses and previous context. \item \textbf{Relevance} refers to the degree to response is connected or relevant to a particular topic, question, or situation of previous context. \item \textbf{Consistency} refers to the logical and factual consistency between responses and previous context, facts also include external commonsense knowledge. \end{itemize}